-Types of Shares:
+Types of Shares

-Preference shares are those the holders of which enjoy a fixed dividend.
-They enjoy the preference in the receipt of dividend and repayment of capital.
+Preference shares are those where the holders enjoy a fixed dividend.
+Holders enjoy a preference in the receipt of dividends and repayment of capital.

 - Cumulative preference shares